Law school rankings in the United States: U.S. News & World Report rankings

-U.S. News & World Report (USNWR) is considered to be the most influential ranking among law schools.
-USNWR organizes rankings into two main sections: the first is a "Top 145" listing the top 145 schools in order from highest to lowest ranked.
+U.S. News & World Report (USNWR), then a widely read news magazine, began early rankings in the 1980s.
+It now organizes rankings into two main sections: the first is a "Top 145" listing the top 145 schools in order from highest to lowest ranked.
 U.S. News groups the remaining schools, or the bottom 25 percent of those that are ranked, into a "Rank Not Published" group.
 Schools that fall into this category are listed alphabetically and not by actual ranking.
 U.S. News also ranks each school's specialty programs using a similar method, if applicable.
 U.S. News ranked 196 schools in 2016.
 Each school's U.S. News ranking tends to fluctuate annually.

-Consistency at the top of the U.S. News Rankings

-U.S. News published its first attempt at ranking U.S. law schools in 1987, and it has released annual rankings beginning in 1990.
-There has been great consistency at the top of the U.S. News rankings since their inception, with Yale Law School consistently ranking first.
-While Yale, University of Chicago, Harvard, and Stanford have historically clustered at the top of the list, Harvard was recently replaced by the University of Chicago in the third place spot.
+U.S. News published its first attempt at ranking U.S. law schools in 1987.
+The magazine has continuously published updated rankings on an annual basis since 1990.
+There has been great consistency at the top of the U.S. News rankings since their inception, with Yale Law School usually ranking first and considered to be the most prestigious law school in the world.